Welcome to the first of six articles that expand upon topics of Indigenous engagement and classroom climate at the University of British Columbia.

 - Acknowledging your positionality means recognizing your relationship to place.
 The Indigenous-led resource, Native Land, offers an ever-expanding account of the Indigenous lands upon which we live and work.
 Type in your coordinates to see whose territory you are on and check out the Teacher’s Guide for tips and responsibilities when utilizing the map.

-- Use the Privilege Walk resource developed by the IN/Relation team at CTLT Indigenous Initiatives to facilitate department conversations around positionality work; as a welcome activity for the first day of classes; or to encourage any other groups, clubs, or organizations on and off campus to reflect on their relationship to place.
+- Use the Privilege Walk resource adapted by the IN/Relation team but developed by The Time and Place at UBC project to facilitate department conversations around positionality work; as a welcome activity for the first day of classes; or to encourage any other groups, clubs, or organizations on and off campus to reflect on their relationship to place.
 It is highly recommended that all participants complete the Social Identity Worksheet before beginning the activity.

 Refining Your Practice